Great-Sun-Group/credex-core/docs/deployments.md

 ### Deployment Process

-1. The Neo4j instances are defined in the `terraform/main.tf` file.
+The Neo4j instances are defined and deployed automatically through the Terraform configuration in `terraform/main.tf`.
+The process includes:

-2. To deploy or update the Neo4j instances:
-   - Navigate to the `terraform` directory
-   - Run `terraform init` (if not done before)
-   - Run `terraform plan` to review the changes
-   - Run `terraform apply` to apply the changes
-3. After applying the Terraform changes, you'll receive the public IPs for all four Neo4j instances.
-4. Update the AWS Secrets Manager secrets (`neo4j_prod_secrets` and `neo4j_stage_secrets`) with the new Neo4j instance details.
+1. Creation of EC2 instances for Neo4j
+2. Configuration of security groups
+3. Setting up of AWS Secrets Manager to store connection details

-Remember to secure your Neo4j instances by updating the security group rules in the Terraform configuration to restrict access only to necessary IP ranges or security groups.
+No manual intervention is required for deploying or updating the Neo4j instances.
+The security groups are configured in the Terraform file to restrict access to the necessary IP ranges.

-This setup provides a scalable and manageable solution for running separate LedgerSpace and SearchSpace Neo4j instances in both staging (Community Edition) and production (Enterprise Edition) environments, fully integrated with our existing AWS infrastructure.

 ### Configuration

-- The Neo4j instances are configured using the `user_data` script in the EC2 instance definitions.
+- The Neo4j instances are configured using the `user_data` script in the EC2 instance definitions within the Terraform configuration.
-- Ensure that the appropriate Neo4j version and configuration are set in the `user_data` scripts.
+- The appropriate Neo4j version and configuration are set in these `user_data` scripts.
-- Update the security groups in `terraform/main.tf` to restrict access to the Neo4j instances as needed.
+- Security groups in `terraform/main.tf` are pre-configured to restrict access to the Neo4j instances as needed.

-For local development and Codespaces, the application will continue to use environment variables as described in the earlier sections.

 ### ECS Task Definition